Logo of the The Poor Swiss

 First, we start with an investor selling for 60’000 CHF of a Swiss ETF at the beginning of the year:

-After this, there is barely any difference between the brokers.
-There is a 100 CHF per year difference between the cheapest and the most expensive.
-This difference does not matter.
+In this scenario, Saxo is the cheapest broker.
+And Cornèrtrader is the most expensive, because of its custody fees.
+There is a 1000 CHF per year difference between the cheapest and the most expensive.

 If the money is withdrawn each month instead, the results are still very similar:

 The differences are about the same here.
 100 CHF per year is not a huge difference.
-Nevertheless, CornerTrader is the cheapest option once again.
-And Swissquote is significantly more expensive given its extra fee.
+Nevertheless, Saxo is once again the cheapest option, quickly followed by PostFinance, Yuh and Neon.
+Cornèrtrader is significantly more expensive, given its higher custody fee.

-Some people will argue that selling each quarter would be optimal to avoid the inactivity and large transaction fees.
+Some people will argue that selling each quarter would be optimal to avoid large transaction fees.
 But this is a meaningless optimization.
 It will make very little difference whatsoever.
 You should withdraw either once a year or once a month.
-Ideally, once a month will have better returns in the long term since you keep the money in the market as long as possible.
-But of course, there are other things to take into account.
+Ideally, once a month, you will have better returns in the long term since you keep the money in the market for as long as possible.
+But of course, there are other things to consider.

-In that scenario, I would use either FlowBank or CornerTrader.
+In that scenario, I would use Saxo or Neon.

 Conclusion